Ashford-A/UniVI/README.md

 ## Preprint

+🎉 **Our UniVI manuscript has been accepted for publication in *Genome Research*!**
+The citation below currently points to the latest bioRxiv preprint.
+We will update this section with the *Genome Research* article DOI and citation as soon as they become available.

 If you use UniVI in your work, please cite:

 > Ashford AJ, Enright T, Somers J, Nikolova O, Demir E.